I began way back in 80 or 81 with Basic D&D. Yup the red, blue and teal books.

 I ran Buffy the Vampire Slayer for a while in 02.
 I turned one of the players into a vampire without the rest knowing about it and watched him capture, torture and turn a few of the players until one of them became chosen and ended the vamp in an epic showdown.
 This turned out to be some of my better sessions as each game night turned out to be like a single episode of the show.

 I played in a revised Werewolf: The Apocalypse game and it produced one of my favorite characters.
 Alex, the son of Silver Fang leader.
 He started out as an arrogant-spoiled-jock-chauvinistic-asshole who learned the meaning of pack, loyalty and leadership through benevolence.

 At this point, I decided to return to the world of Exalted and follow up The Tides of Dragons and Stars with a high-level (100XP starting characters) dark and gritty Exalted game called The War of the Dead where the Mask of Winters marched on Lookshy.
 The game culminated in the death of half the party when they decided to prematurely storm the Mask in his Manse by scaling his new behemoth, the great snake, Apep.
 The remaining three eventually routed the Mask.

 I took a break from gaming for a few years and in 2006 I attended the Sci-Fi convention in St. Louis called Archon.
 I played in a game of second edition Exalted.
 I was the only person at the table that was not already friends.
 During play I “stunted” several times during the game which freaked the other players out.
 By the end the group was asking if I wanted to game with them, so I joined up.

-Present day I am running an Exalted 1st Edition game A Contest of Nisse and Release.
+Present day I just finished running an Exalted, 1st Edition game which ran 40 sessions.

 I am also working on my next game, Werewolf: The Apocalypse – Rage Across St. Louis.
 The game is on slight pause until I move in to a new house.
 Rage Across St. Louis